Skip to main content

 RPA (Robotic Process Automation)Mimics human clicks in softwareBot enters data into a legacy system with no APIEnterprise legacy systems

 Most small businesses need BPA first.
-It handles 80% of efficiency gains.
-AI adds value for specific tasks like customer support (understanding varied questions) and lead scoring (predicting conversion).
-RPA is rarely needed unless you’re running software from 2005 with no API access.
+It handles about 80% of efficiency gains.
+AI adds value in specific spots — support (understanding varied questions) and lead scoring (predicting conversion).
+RPA is rarely needed unless you’re running software from 2005 with no API.

-According to Deloitte’s 2023 Global Intelligent Automation Survey, 78% of organizations that implemented BPA first (before AI or RPA) reported faster time-to-value and higher employee satisfaction with the change.
-If you want a deeper breakdown of how automation, AI, and RPA differ, read our guide on automation vs AI vs RPA.
+According to Deloitte’s 2023 Global Intelligent Automation Survey, 78% of organizations that implemented BPA before AI or RPA reported faster time-to-value and higher employee satisfaction with the change.
+For a deeper breakdown, see our guide on automation vs AI vs RPA.

 Automate when: